VIVALDy: A Hybrid Generative Reduced-Order Model for Turbulent Flows, Applied to Vortex-Induced Vibrations: VIVALDy: A Machine-Learning Framework for Data-Driven Flow Modeling

 \subsection{Latent-Feature Extraction using a $\beta$-VAE-GAN Architecture}

 The core architecture of VIVALDy is now presented, comprising a latent-feature extractor designed to extract informative low-dimensional latent features $\boldsymbol{\zeta}$ from high-dimensional flow snapshots $\mathbf{S}$.
 This architecture incorporates masked convolutions, which effectively manage the solid-fluid interface.
 The vector $\boldsymbol{\zeta}$ is defined to have a size of $m$, which is a predefined parameter.
 In this study, the model compresses each $416 \times 194 \times 2$ flow snapshot, defined in Section~\ref{sec:02_dataset/2d_flow_snapshots}, into a latent space of just $m=3$ dimensions, representing an extreme compression ratio exceeding $50,000:1$.
+This dimensionality was explicitly chosen to enable direct visualization of the latent dynamics without the need for secondary dimensionality reduction (e.g., t-SNE), while maintaining a compact state-space to facilitate the subsequent learning of dynamics.

 This extreme compression is achieved while preserving flow statistical properties using a hybrid generative architecture.
 The proposed design merges $\beta$-Variational Autoencoders \cite{higgins2017beta} with Generative Adversarial Networks \cite{goodfellow2014generative}, motivated by recent works in learned image compression \cite{tschannen2018deep, agustsson2019generative, mentzer2020high}.
 These works showed how adding adversarial GAN loss to autoencoder-based compression models improves input data distribution preservation in reconstructions.
 These improvements are obtained through simultaneous optimization of three objectives: reconstruction fidelity, disentanglement of latent variables, and statistical consistency between reconstructed and reference distributions, as will be explained.
 The following briefly summarizes the foundational components of the proposed architecture.